 Many systemic barriers to women's participation are, unfortunately, deeply entrenched.
 Although these problems are primarily social, we propose, within democratic institutions, targeted changes to promote the participation of women in Quebec politics.

 At the moment, there is no legal way for provincial or municipal elected officials to take maternity leave.
 Although elected officials may be absent when voting is held, there is no possibility for them to mandate a substitute person or to perform their duties as representatives without being physically present on the board.
 Municipal Council or the National Assembly.
 We therefore propose to allow these MPs to appoint someone worthy to replace them in the event of maternity leave.

 SANCTIONING POLITICAL PARTIES THAT DO NOT RESPECT GENDER PARITY

 We propose to impose a financial penalty on provincial political parties that do not present a joint team during elections.
-The sum representing the penalty would be withdrawn from the public funding of the political parties which do not present at least 45% of candidates.
+The sum representing the penalty would be withdrawn from the public funding of the political parties which do not respect the established quotas.

 CREATE A FINANCIAL GRANT FOR WOMEN CANDIDATES WHO WANT TO RUN FOR THE FIRST TIME IN POLITICS

 In order to encourage female candidates for election, we are proposing a grant that will help women take unpaid leave from their employer to get into politics for the first time.

 SECULARISM OF THE STATE - SECULARISM OF THE INSTITUTIONS - FREEDOM OF THE PEOPLE

 The Green Party of Quebec supports the secularism of our public institutions such as schools, the National Assembly, municipal institutions and those under the provincial government.